mdn/content/files/en-us/web/api/mediadevices/selectaudiooutput/index.md

 {{APIRef("WebRTC")}} {{SeeCompatTable}}

-The {{domxref("MediaDevices.selectAudioOutput()")}} method of the [Web Audio Output Devices API](/en-US/docs/Web/API/Audio_Output_Devices_API) prompts the user to select an audio output device, such as a speaker or headset, and grants user-permission to use the selected device as an audio output sink.
+The {{domxref("MediaDevices.selectAudioOutput()")}} method of the [Audio Output Devices API](/en-US/docs/Web/API/Audio_Output_Devices_API) prompts the user to select an audio output device, such as a speaker or headset.
+If the user selects a device, the method grants user permission to use the selected device as an audio output sink.

 Following selection, if the device is available it can be enumerated using [`MediaDevices.enumerateDevices()`](/en-US/docs/Web/API/MediaDevices/enumerateDevices) and set as the audio output sink using [`HTMLMediaElement.setSinkId()`](/en-US/docs/Web/API/HTMLMediaElement/setSinkId).